On the Cauchy Problem for the Korteweg-de Vries Equation with Steplike Finite-Gap Initial Data II. Perturbations with Finite Moments: The inverse scattering transform for the KdV equation with steplike finite-gap initial data

 Similarly, the $x$ derivatives satisfy

-Hence existence of the Jost solutions together with their derivatives follows by proving existence of solutions for these integral equations.
-This follows by the method of successive iterations in the usual manner.
+Hence, existence of the Jost solutions together with their derivatives follows from existence of solutions of these integral equations.
+Existence is proved by the method of successive iterations in the usual manner.
 Observe that since at points $\la\in\pa\si_\pm$ the second solution grows linearly, the above kernel can only be estimated by $C|x-y|$ near such points. \end {proof}